cchudzicki-ocw-testing/6.270-january-iap-2005/content/pages/assignments.md

 ---
 content_type: page
+description: This section contains all assignments for the course.
 learning_resource_types:
 - Assignments
 ocw_type: CourseSection
 title: Assignments
 uid: 2edcc2fe-e898-35cd-a003-cf31180b6881
+video_metadata:
+  youtube_id: null
 ---

 This section contains all assignments for the course.